-Once we identify a Member as pregnant (through notification from your office, enrollment files, claims data, etc.), they are advised of the program and encouraged to complete a risk assessment to determine the level of care management support that will be needed throughout the pregnancy.
-Many program Members benefit from perinatal and general health and wellness education.
+Once we identify a member as pregnant (through notification from your office, Wellpoint enrollment files, Availity Essentials, claims data, etc.), they are advised of the program and encouraged to complete a risk assessment to determine the level of care management support that will be needed throughout the pregnancy.
+Many program members benefit from perinatal and general health and wellness education.
 They can also benefit through referrals to local service agencies.
-Others who have experienced prior preterm births or have chronic health conditions such as diabetes or high blood pressure may need extra help.
+Others who experienced prior preterm births or have chronic health conditions such as diabetes or high blood pressure may need extra help.

-Maternal Child Health offerings
+Maternal Child Health programs

-Pregnancy education:
+Pregnancy education

-Members have access to resources and education on pregnancy, labor, and delivery, postpartum, and well-child care, as well as a host of other topics via the Wellpoint Member website.
+Members have access to resources and education on pregnancy, labor and delivery, postpartum, and well-child care, as well as a host of other topics via the Wellpoint member website.
 Members may also contact Member Services at the number on their ID card to request printed materials.

-Digital Maternity Program:
+Digital Care Management:

-- As part of the Taking Care of Baby and Me program, perinatal Members of all risk levels have access to a digital maternity program.
-The digital program provides pregnant and postpartum Members with proactive, culturally appropriate education via a smartphone app on a schedule that works for them. - Eligible Members are encouraged to access this program by downloading a smartphone app.
-After the app is installed and the Member registers, they are asked to complete a pregnancy screener.
-The answers provided in the screener allow Wellpoint to assess their pregnancy risk.
+- As part of the Taking Care of Baby and Me program, perinatal members of all risk levels have access to a digital maternity program.
+The digital program provides pregnant and postpartum members proactive, culturally appropriate education via a smartphone app on a schedule that works for them. - Eligible members are encouraged to access this program by downloading a smartphone app.
+After the app is installed and the member registers, they are asked to complete a pregnancy screener.
+The answers provided in the screener allows Wellpoint to assess their pregnancy risk. - After risk assessment is complete, gestational-age-appropriate education is provided directly to the member.
+The digital program does not replace the high-touch, individual case management approach for our highest risk pregnant members; however, it does serve as a supplementary tool to extend our health education outreach.
+The goal of the expanded outreach is to ensure maternity education is available to all perinatal members and also help Wellpoint to identify members who experience a change in risk acuity throughout the perinatal period.